Field-theoretical approach to open quantum systems and the Lindblad equation: Lindblad equation

 \section{Lindblad equation}

-The time evolution of the density operator $\rho(t)$ for the closed system composed of the open quantum system under investigation and the bath is unitary and governed by the Liouville - von Neumann master equation (\ref{vonNeumann}) with solution $\rho(t)=U(t,t_i)\rho(t_i)U(t,t_i)^\dagger$.
-By construction the density operator is Hermitian, positive and has unit trace.
-However, owing to entanglement with the bath the reduced density operator $\rho_S(t)=\text{Tr}_B[\rho(t)]$ for the open quantum system does not develop in time according to a unitary transformation and, consequently, does not conserve probability or entropy.
-On the other hand, a proper physical interpretation requires that $\rho_S(t)$ is Hermitian, positive and has unit trace.
-These requirements imply that $\rho_S(t)$ conforms to the Kraus representation $\rho_S(t)=\Lambda(t,t_i)\rho_S(t_i)= \sum_\alpha K_\alpha(t,t_i)\rho_S(t_i)K^\dagger_\alpha(t,t_i)$, where $\sum_\alpha K^\dagger_\alpha K_\alpha=I$, defining a so-called quantum channel \cite{Breuer02,Kraus71,Manzano20}.
+The time evolution of the density operator $\rho(t)$ for the closed system composed of the open quantum system under investigation and the bath is unitary and governed by the von Neumann master equation (\ref{vonNeumann}) with solution $\rho(t)=U(t,t_i)\rho(t_i)U(t,t_i)^\dagger$.
+By construction, the density operator is Hermitian, positive, and has unit trace.
+However, due to entanglement with the bath, the reduced density operator $\rho_S(t)=\text{Tr}_B[\rho(t)]$ for the open quantum system does not develop in time according to a unitary transformation, and consequently, it does not conserve probability or entropy.
+On the other hand, a proper physical interpretation requires that $\rho_S(t)$ is Hermitian, positive, and has unit trace.
+These requirements imply that $\rho_S(t)$ conforms to the Kraus representation $\rho_S(t)=\Lambda(t,t_i)\rho_S(t_i)= \sum_\alpha K_\alpha(t,t_i)\rho_S(t_i)K^\dagger_\alpha(t,t_i)$, where $\sum_\alpha K^\dagger_\alpha K_\alpha=I$, defining a so-called quantum channel \cite{Breuer06,Kraus71,Manzano20}.

-In the Markov approximation assuming a separation of the fast time scale of the bath and the slower scale of the open system, yielding a memory-less kernel, we have $d\rho_S(t)/dt=L\rho_S(t)$ with solution $\rho_S(t)=\exp(L(t-t_i))\rho_S(t_i)$; here $L$ is the generator of a quantum dynamical semigroup.
-The issue of the most general form of the generator $L$ has been addressed by Gorini, Kossakowski, Sudarshan and Lindblad (GKSL)\cite{Gorini76,Sudarshan63,Lindblad76,Manzano20}, for a review see also \cite{Chrus17}.
-The GKSL or Lindblad master equation has the form given in (\ref{Lindblad}), where we note that the trace of the right hand side of the equation vanishes, yielding a constant trace $\text{Tr}[\rho_S(t)]=1$.
+In the Markov approximation, assuming a separation of the fast timescale of the bath and the slower time scale of the open system, yielding a memory-less kernel, we have $d\rho_S(t)/dt=G\rho_S(t)$, with solution $\rho_S(t)=\exp(G(t-t_i))\rho_S(t_i)$; here $G$ is the generator of a quantum dynamical semigroup.
+The issue of the most general form of the generator $G$ has been addressed by Gorini, Kossakowski, Sudarshan and Lindblad (GKSL) \cite{Gorini76,Sudarshan63,Lindblad76,Manzano20}, for a review see also \cite{Chrus17}.
+The GKSL or Lindblad master equation has the form given in (\ref{Lindblad}), where we note that the trace of the right-hand side of the equation vanishes, yielding a constant trace $\text{Tr}[\rho_S(t)]=1$.
 Hermiticity, moreover, implies $\gamma_k^{\alpha\beta}=(\gamma_k^{\beta\alpha})^\ast$, i.e., the dissipation coefficients form a Hermitian matrix.